ghoagland-flatiron/algorithms_club/101718_problems/problems.md

 ## Questions

 1. How many windows are there in New York?

-  This is a classic question designed to see how you handle an abstract question.
+  This is a classic question designed to see how you handle abstraction.
 Think about approaches and discuss how you would communicate your answer to this or a similar question - what is this question actually asking?

 2. Write a function that performs a **binary search**.